pushmix/laravel-web-notification/README.md

 If you haven't specified additional topics in your subscription in the Pushmix dashboard than you don't need to read this.

 Please note: you can always edit your subscription and add/or remove topics.
-If you have recently added new topics to your subscription you will need to call this method in order to obtain your topic id's.
+If you have recently added new topics to your subscription you will need to call this method in order to obtain your topics ID.

-Ability to send web push notifications to all subscribers is great, but sometimes you only need to target those users who have expressed thier interest by opting to one of your topics.
+Ability to send web push notifications to all subscribers is great, but sometimes you only need to target those users who have expressed their interest by opting to one of your topics.

 Once you have created topics in Pushmix dashboard you can segment your audience and send web push notifications to specific topic subscribers.
-First you will need to obtain topic id by calling `Pushmix::getTopics()` This call will return an array of topics including name and id.
+First, you will need to obtain topic id by calling `Pushmix::getTopics()` This call will return an array of topics including name and id.
 An empty array will be returned if you haven't created any topics.